Skip Ribbon Commands

 Member, House Innovation, Internet and Technology Committee

 Representative Nathan W. Biah (D-Dist.
 3, Providence) was elected to the House of Representatives in November 2020.
-He serves as a member of the House Finance Committee, the House Education Committee, and the House Health and Human Services Committee.
+He serves as a member of the House Finance Committee, the House Education Committee, and the House Innovation, Internet and Technology Committee.

 In the 2022 session, Representative Biah sponsored a new law which requires guidance departments to ensure that notices are provided to students and their parents or guardians regarding the FAFSA (Free Application for Federal Student Aid) form and the Rhode Island alternative financial aid application form.
 He was also the sponsor of legislation which would add direct state support for costs associated with employing school resource officers and a bill which promotes the use of state surplus property by permitting the Department of Administration to obtain an appraisal and sell property to be used for housing development purposes.